76eren/Mangu/README.md

 # Mangu
-Mangu is an application that allows you to read manga from the internet.

-Currently these are the available sources:
-- Mangakakalot
-- Mangadex
-- Webtoons

-Please do note that I am not very experienced with android app development, this project has been big learning journey for me.
+Mangu is a manga app made by me.
+I'm not too familiar with android development but it has been quite fun so far.